Governance and Organisation

 Global Network of Research Fellows

-• Tin Pham Nguyen
+• Tin Pham Nguyen | Research Fellow

 Tin Pham Nguyen's research interests include the sociology of education, diversity, careers, employability, digital literacies, and technologies within education.
 He is a researcher at Tokyo Gakugei University and a Learning Designer at the Faculty of Education, University of Melbourne.
 He has co-authored papers published in the British Journal of Education Studies, Research Papers in Education, the Australian Educational Researcher, and the Journal of the Australian Library and Information Association.